 The bottom of the funnel: Action

 The bottom of the funnel is where the magic happens.
 Once you’ve completed a successful demo, your prospect is in the final stage of the funnel.
 They are ready to choose which solution they’ll implement.
-Hopefully, your hard work has paid off, and you are their SaaS vendor of choice.
+Hopefully, you’ve used the right B2B closing technique, and you’re their SaaS vendor of choice.

 While the decision is likely to have already been made by this point, your marketing team can reinforce the choice by providing comprehensive pricing pages, comparison tables, customer testimonials, and reviews.